ZexiXin/CYBR8420/Project Proposal.md

 ## List of security features

-Password authenticated key exchange (PAKE) for encrypted transmission
+* Password authenticated key exchange (PAKE) for encrypted transmission
+* Passcode authentication for file transfer

-Develop a list of security features in the software (Again, if there are none or very few, then re-evaluate your choice).
+* Develop a list of security features in the software (Again, if there are none or very few, then re-evaluate your choice).

-**Comment**
-I think we can leave this one blank if we don’t have a security feature (like a ant virus or a defence for our software)

 ## Team Motivation